 - Using hPanel – only applicable if you’re using Hostinger’s shared, WordPress, or cloud hosting service.
-It lets you easily enable PHP error logging in a few clicks.
+It lets you easily enable PHP error logging or PHP error display in a few clicks.

 - Editing the .htaccess file – applicable to almost all hosting users.
 Simply insert a few code lines into the .htaccess file.

 - Editing the php.ini file – applicable to VPS and Linux hosting users who have root access.
 This method involves tweaking the PHP configuration in the server and defining the PHP error log file path.